-Guest Hollow offers free Biology for High School students as well as History Shelf for those students who enjoy lots of reading.
+Guest Hollow offers free Biology and Geography & Cultures curriculum for High School students as well as History Shelf for those students who enjoy lots of reading.
 You will need to source the living books for either subject which could take some time depending on the number of libraries you have access to and if they offer audiobooks and ebook resources.
-I have created a book list for Biology which you can view then save a copy into YOUR own Google Drive n order to edit it as you source the books.
+I have created a book list for Biology which you can view then save a copy into YOUR own Google Drive in order to edit it as you source the books.

 Hippo Campus offers videos in 13 subject areas for middle school to college aged students.
 The main subject categories include Math, Science, Natural Science, Social Studies and Humanities.

 Modern States offers what they call “Freshman Year for Free” as far as college courses go BUT these classes can be used for high school credits.
 If your student feels proficient enough to take the AP test or CLEP test then college credit can be earned at a significantly reduced rate.
 I would encourage you to sit down with your student and go over what is available on the site and what interests them.